shulomithi07/RandomComicMail/README.md

 ##
 ##

-The languages used in this challenge are PHP, HTML, CSS, JAVASCRIPT.
+The languages used in this challenge are PHP, MYSQL, HTML, CSS, JAVASCRIPT.
 Hosted with the help of HEROKU.
 A mobile-ready application it is.

 ## Features of the website